ymcueva/java-on-aks/README.md

 Azure Monitor, Log Analytics and Application Insights.

-To advance Java deployments on Kubernetes to production, you should think about the following next steps
+To advance Java deployments on Kubernetes to production, you should think about the following next steps:
 - Frame a scalable infrastructure with Azure Kubernetes Service and Azure Container Registry to satisfy your deployments' business and technical requirements.
 See [Microservices architecture on Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/microservices/aks)
+- Frame a plan to assume infrastructure management -- including load balancers, clustering, security, SSL offloading, domain name mapping, etc.
 - Define an application lifecyle for apps on Azure Kubernetes Service and use them across developer and DevOps automation tools.
 This lifecyle should include a source-to-container strategy
-- Frame a plan to assume infrastructure management -- including load balancers, clustering, security, SSL offloading, domain name mapping, etc.
 - Frame a plan to assume service management -- including configuration, managing secrets, backup & restore, monitoring & log shipping, upgrades, auto-restart, auto-scale or manual-scale, etc. If you are deploying Spring Cloud micro service apps, service management should include